 Hours of Operation

-About the Charleston Farmers Market
+pg.
+3 About the Charleston Farmers Market

-general Acceptance

 Products Not Accepted at the Charleston Farmers Market

+Definition of Business Types

+Rules & Regulations

 pg.
-6 Certificates, Licenses & Permits

-pg.
-6 Definition of Business Types

-pg.
-7 Rules & Regulations

-pg.
-8 Vendor Conduct & Courtesy

-pg.
 9 On-Site Operation Guidelines

 pg.
-11 Booth Setup & Display

-pg.
 12 Tools to Monitor & Enforce Rules & Regulations

 pg.
-13 On-Site Vendor Compliance Checklist

-pg.
-14 Fees & Payment Procedures

-pg.
-17 Cancellations & Refunds
+17 Cancelations & Refunds

-pg.
+g.
 18 Grievance Procedures

 pg.
 18 Vendor Concern Form

 pg.
 20 Product Challenge Form

 pg.
 21 Farmer & Grower Rules & Regulations

 Charleston Farmers Market Tips

-Appendix II

 SC DHEC - Retail Food Establishment Regulations

 Founded by Mayor Joseph P. Riley, Jr. in 1988 with the Clemson University Cooperative Extension Service, the Charleston Farmers Market ("CFM") is produced by the City of Charleston Office of Cultural Affairs (OCA), in cooperation with the City of Charleston Parks Department and Special Events Committee.
-Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, ranked by Travel + Leisure Magazine as one of the Top 10 Best Farmers Markets in the nation; and proclaimed in Charleston City Paper's "Best Of" edition as "Best Attraction" and "Best Outdoor Event".
+Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, ranked by Travel + Leisure Magazine and New York Times as one of the Top 10 Best Farmers Markets in the nation; and proclaimed in Charleston City Paper's "Best Of" edition as "Best Attraction" and/or "Best Outdoor Event" for multiple years.

-Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, April through November, 8am to 2pm with additional CFMs taking place on Saturdays and Sundays during our Holiday Market in December.
-Additional Sunday CFMs may be added during the Piccolo Spoleto Festival at the discretion of CFM Management.
+Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, April through November, 8am to 2pm with additional markets taking place on Saturdays and Sundays during our Holiday Market in December.
+Additional Sunday markets may be added during the Piccolo Spoleto Festival at the discretion of CFM Management.

-The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers and offers a variety of local produce, plants, herbs and fresh cut flowers as well as breakfast and lunch, an assortment of artisanal crafts, community groups, live performances and a variety of activities.
+The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers and offers a variety of local produce, plants, herbs and fresh cut flowers as well as breakfast and lunch options, an assortment of artisanal crafts, community groups, live performances and a variety of activities.
 Attracting locals and visitors alike, the CFM is the community connection bringing together people from all parts of the Lowcountry and beyond.